Reporting OptionsSexual Harassment, Assault, and Violence Prevention

 - Safe Horizons

 Note: these hotlines are for crisis intervention, resources, and referrals, and are not reporting mechanisms, meaning that disclosure on a call to a hotline does not provide any information to the SUNY-ESF.
-Reporting individuals are encouraged to additionally contact a College confidential or private resource so that the campus can take appropriate action in these cases.
+Reporting individuals are encouraged to additionally contact a College confidential or private resource so that the College can take appropriate action in these cases.

 - Title IX Coordinator: Amy McLaughlin, 315-565-3012, 221 Baker Lab, email@example.com or titleIX@esf.edu